Who is the Top Investor In Diebold Nixdorf Incorporated (DBD)?

 Diebold Nixdorf Incorporated (DBD): Who are the competitors?

-The company’s main competitors (and peers) include Pitney Bowes Inc. (PBI) that is trading -7.63% down over the past 12 months and The Brink’s Company (BCO) that is -6.39% lower over the same period.
-NCR Corporation (NCR) is -36.87% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Pitney Bowes Inc. (PBI) that is trading -13.47% down over the past 12 months and The Brink’s Company (BCO) that is 5.39% higher over the same period.
+NCR Corporation (NCR) is -28.48% down on the 1-year trading charts.